robester0403/robester0403/README.md

 <details>
   <summary>About Me</summary>

-  I am a full stack developer with 1 year experience.
-I bring with me years working in finance, where I became a CFA Charterholder, and managing a restaurant through the pandemic
+  I am a full stack developer with work experience.
+I also bring with me years working in finance, where I became a CFA Charterholder, and managing a restaurant through the pandemic

   ### My Coding
   - I enjoy collaboration and am constantly taking part in collaborative projects with diverse developers around the world.